Forest Health Management

 We provide site-specific forest management advice to private forest landowners, municipalities, and local government land managers.
 Aerial reconnaissance and ground surveys play a pivotal role by identifying agents-of-change as well as their effects on forest cover types.

-Mountain pine beetle and spruce beetle are two of the most important insect pests in Wyoming's forests.
+Mountain pine beetle and Spruce beetle are two of the most important insect pests in Wyoming's forests.
 Since the early 1990s, these native beetles have caused tree mortality over millions of acres of federal, state, and private forests in Wyoming.
+Currently, western spruce budworm is Wyoming's most concerning forest health issue.

 Emerald ash borer (EAB) is a non-native invasive insect that infests native North American ash trees.
 It was accidentally introduced to the Midwest and has since been spreading to other areas of the U.S. and Canada.